-We recommend that you ask your learners to check their final results before submission using the 'Access to HE Results Confirmation' report (http://openawards.org.uk/access-to-he/access- to-he-portal-guidance/).
+We recommend that you ask your learners to check their final results before submission using the 'Access to HE Results Confirmation' report found on the portal.
 You do not need to send copies of this signed confirmation to us but you should store them for future reference should the learner contest their grades once certificated.